IBM-Bluemix-Docs/mobilepush/push_step_1.md

 ## For Android
 {: #push_step_1_android}

-Firebase Cloud Messaging (FCM) is the gateway used to deliver push notifications to Android devices, Google Chrome browser and Chrome Apps & Extensions.
+Firebase Cloud Messaging (FCM) is the gateway that is used to deliver push notifications to Android devices, Google Chrome browser and Chrome Apps & Extensions.
 To set up the {{site.data.keyword.mobilepushshort}} service on the console, you need to get your FCM credentials (Sender ID and API key).

 The API key is stored securely and used by the {{site.data.keyword.mobilepushshort}} service to connect to the FCM server and the sender ID (project number) is used by the Android SDK and the JS SDK for Google Chrome and Mozilla Firefox on the client side.

 To set up FCM and obtain your credentials, complete the steps: